clairedriedger/cd/_posts/2025-03-10-penguinsalbatrosses.md

 <div style="text-align: left;">

-This week I also tried the famous Whittakers chocolate (MMMMmmmMMMM, but so $$$) and went to the well-known pint night at UBar (meh).
+This week I also tried the famous Whittaker's chocolate (MMMMmmmMMMM, but so $7.5 per bar) and went to the well-known pint night at UBar (meh).

 <br>